neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 flow and business logic and enables other parts of the application (for example web services) to execute these operations through a well-defined API.

-A controller suitable for being used in FLOW3 needs to implement the ``Mvc\Controller\ControllerInterface``.
+A controller suitable for being used in TYPO3 Flow needs to implement the ``Mvc\Controller\ControllerInterface``.
 At the bare minimum it must provide a ``processRequest()`` method which accepts a request and response.